Tanmay-AW/HiveMind/FrontEnd/DEPLOYMENT.md

 4. Verify localStorage has correct tokens

 ## Next Steps
-1. Deploy backend and provide URL
+1. ✅ Backend deployed and configured
-2. Update `config.js` with backend URL
+2. ✅ Frontend configured with backend URL
 3. Test all features
 4. Configure custom domain if needed